Country of Origin Rules & CBP Verification: Marking, FTAs, Form 28

 Substantial transformation occurs when an article is converted into a new and different article of commerce — one with a distinct name, character, and use from what it was before the transformation.
 For example, if raw steel from one country is shipped to another country and manufactured into automotive parts, the country where the steel was transformed into finished parts is typically the country of origin.

-However, not every processing operation qualifies as a substantial transformation.
+Not every processing operation qualifies.
 Minor processing, simple assembly, repackaging, labeling, and testing generally do not change the country of origin.
 The distinction between what constitutes a substantial transformation and what does not is one of the most litigated and fact-specific questions in customs law.
 CBP and the courts evaluate each case individually, looking at the totality of the manufacturing process and the degree of change the article undergoes.

 Country of Origin Marking Requirements

-Under 19 USC § 1304, every article of foreign origin imported into the United States must be marked with the English name of its country of origin.
-The marking must be:
+Under 19 USC 1304, every article of foreign origin imported into the United States must be marked with the English name of its country of origin.
+The marking must satisfy three requirements:

-- Conspicuously located — placed where an ultimate purchaser would reasonably see it
+Placed where an ultimate purchaser would reasonably see it.

-- Indelible and permanent — able to remain on the article through normal handling and use, unless the article falls within a narrow set of exceptions
+Able to remain on the article through normal handling and use, unless the article falls within a narrow set of exceptions.

 The marking requirement applies to the article itself, not just the packaging.
 While there are some exceptions — certain bulk commodities, articles incapable of being marked, and goods that would be substantially damaged by marking, among others — the general rule is strict, and CBP enforces it aggressively.